Signs of labor: Know what to expect

 Increase in vaginal discharge

-If vaginal bleeding is as heavy as a normal menstrual period, however, contact your health care provider immediately.
+However, if you have vaginal bleeding that is as heavy as a typical menstrual period, contact your health care provider immediately.
 Heavy vaginal bleeding could be a sign of a problem.

 Nesting: Spurt of energy